-Forestry Technology students share what motivates them to battle blazes.
+Forestry Technology grads share what motivates them to battle blazes

 The first batch of emails trickle into Kevin Martens’ (Forestry Technology ’18) inbox around mid-December.
 Wildfire season doesn’t start for another four months, on March 1, but the notes from Alberta Wildfire crew supervisors are enough to get the blood pumping in anticipation of a return to one of the hottest jobs around.